EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Implementing EDHOC with CoAP and OSCOAP # {#app-a}

-The ECDH key exchange specified in this document can be implemented as a CoAP {{RFC7252}} message exchange with the CoAP client as party U and the CoAP server as party V. Additionally, EDHOC and OSCOAP {{I-D.ietf-core-object-security}} can be run in sequence embedded into a 2-round trip protocol, where the Context Identifer, Base Key, and AEAD Algorithm used in OSCOAP is obtained from EDHOC.
-The preferred procedure is presented in this section.
+The ECDH key exchange specified in this document can be implemented as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. Additionally, EDHOC and OSCOAP {{I-D.ietf-core-object-security}} can be run in sequence embedded into a 2-round trip message exchange, such that the security context input parameters required for OSCOAP (section 3.2 of {{I-D.ietf-core-object-security}}) are obtained from EDHOC.

-The process to run EDHOC over CoAP, followed by and combined with OSCOAP is shown in {{edhoc-oscoap}} and {{edhoc-oscoap-det}}.
+One procedure for running EDHOC over CoAP combined with OSCOAP is presented in this section.
+The EDHOC protocol is combined with OSCOAP such that the last message of EDHOC is sent together with the OSCOAP request, see {{edhoc-oscoap}}.

 ~~~~~~~~~~~~~~~~~~~~~~~